pondmrd/DaisyReview/README.md

 ## Getting Started

-First, please make sure that nodejs is already installed to your local:
+First, please make sure that nodejs is already installed to your local.
+If not, please visit https://nodejs.org/en/download:

 ```bash
 npm install